dag10/blog/about/index.md

 ---

 I have a passion for creating meaningful and delightful experiences with software and hardware.
+Focused on empowering content creation and creativity, and computing that feels human.

-My projects have used C, C++, Python, Javascript, C#, Java, and PHP.
+My projects have used C, C++, C#, Python, Javascript, C#, Java, and PHP.

 Places I can be found:
 - [GitHub](https://github.com/dag10)